simpletext-madics/2022/clef/task3.md

 ## Pilot Task 3: Scientific text simplification – Language simplification

 The goal of this pilot task is to provide a simplified version of text passages.
 Participants will be provided with queries and abstracts of scientific papers.
 The abstracts can be split into sentences as in the exemple [https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa](https://guacamole.univ-avignon.fr/nextcloud/index.php/s/SQTdS2Yowf9dxNa).
+The simplified passages will be evaluated manually with eventual use of aggregating metrics.

 *Output format:*